 “I’m too old!”

-I’ve met single income nomad families with young kids, 70-year old widowed retirees with successful ecommerce sites, solo female travelers who make really good money blogging, backpackers who are YouTube gods, and too many nomad freelancers from developing countries to count.
+I’ve met single income nomad families with young kids, 70-year old widowed retirees with successful ecommerce sites, solo female travelers who make really good money blogging, backpackers who are YouTube gods, plenty of single moms with stay at home mom jobs, and too many nomad freelancers from developing countries to count.
 (I mostly live in the Philippines with my wife, a country full of nomad virtual assistants —it’s how we met).

 Over a third of my own personal digital nomad community is composed of people of color, and a majority of them are women.
 In fact, according to that survey by FlexJobs, 70% of digital nomads are female.
 Again, that study is here.